hongkim9815/wand_gadget_project/README.md

-test                        testfiles to check some functions or features of Raspberry Pi /autostart_led_blink.py   a test for autostart and led /buzzer.py                a test for buzzer /gif_tk.py                a test for gif in Tkinter /interact_tk_wand.py      a test for interaction Tkinter and serial connection /multiprocessing_tk.py    a test for multiprocessing with Tkinter, wand, and requests module.
-  /thread_tk_wand.py        a test for thread-based programming /transparency_tk.py       a test for displaying transparent gif on Tkinter window /weather_tk_hangeul.py    a test for displaying hangeul on Tkinter window, and web crawler
+test                        testfiles to check some functions or features of Raspberry Pi /autostart_led_blink.py   a test for autostart and led /button.py                a test for button /buzzer.py                a test for buzzer /gif_tk.py                a test for gif in Tkinter /interact_tk_wand.py      a test for interaction Tkinter and serial connection /multiprocessing_tk.py    a test for multiprocessing with Tkinter, wand, and requests module /thread_tk_wand.py        a test for thread-based programming /transparency_tk.py       a test for displaying transparent gif on Tkinter window /ultrasonic.py            a test for distance sensor based on ultrasonic module HC-SR04 /weather_tk_hangeul.py    a test for displaying hangeul on Tkinter window, and web crawler

 main.py                     main python file of the gadget